 Indeed, an $(\epsilon,\delta)$-PAC learner outputs a hypothesis that is, with high probability ($\geq 1 - \delta$), approximately correct ($\cL \leq \epsilon$).
 A hypothesis class $\cH$ is \textit{PAC-learnable} if there exists an algorithm $\cA$ that is an $(\epsilon,\delta)$-PAC learner for $\cH$.
 When $\cY = \{0,1\}$, we are in the setting of binary classification.
-For the sample complexity of learning boolean function classes, we define below a combinatorial parameter known as the VC dimension.
+To express the sample complexity of learning boolean function classes later on, we define below a key combinatorial parameter known as the VC dimension.

-\begin{definition}[VC Dimension] Given a hypothesis class $\cH = \{h:\cX \to \{0,1\}\}$, a set $S = \{s_1,\ldots,s_t\}\subseteq \cX$ is said to be shattered by $\cH$ if, for every labeling $\ell \in \{0,1\}^t$, there exists an $h \in \cH$ such that $(h(s_1),h(s_2),\ldots,h(s_t)) = \ell$.
+\begin{definition}[VC dimension] Given a hypothesis class $\cH = \{h:\cX \to \{0,1\}\}$, a set $S = \{s_1,\ldots,s_t\}\subseteq \cX$ is said to be shattered by $\cH$ if, for every labeling $\ell \in \{0,1\}^t$, there exists an $h \in \cH$ such that $(h(s_1),h(s_2),\ldots,h(s_t)) = \ell$.
 The VC dimension of $\cH$, $\vcDim(\cH)$, is the size of the largest set $S$ that is shattered by $\cH$. \end{definition}